Simple guidelines from qualified experts make it easy to have a balanced diet and nutritious and healthy food.

 Wholegrains have protein, dietary fibre, minerals and vitamins.
 In processed grains, some of these nutrients are lost.

-- adults, 6 or 7 serves a day depending on activity.
+- adults, 3 to 6 serves a day depending on age and sex

 A serve is equivalent to: